electerious/Lychee/docs/FAQ.md

 	- INSERT INTO lychee_settings_backup SELECT * FROM lychee_settings;

 #### Can I use my existing folder-structure?
-No. Lychee has it's own folder-structure and database.
+No. Lychee has its own folder-structure and database.
 Please upload or import all your photos to use them.

 #### Can I upload videos?
 No. Video support is not planned.